CIA activities in France: French Connection

 Illegal heroin labs were first discovered near Marseille, France, in 1937.
 These labs were run by Corsican gang leader Paul Carbone.
 For years, the Corsican underworld had been involved in the manufacturing and trafficking of heroin, primarily to the United States.
 It was this heroin network that eventually became known as "the French Connection".
 The Corsican Gang was protected by the Central Intelligence Agency (CIA) and the SDECE after World War II in exchange for working to prevent French Communists from bringing the Old Port of Marseille under their control.

 1950

 Unconventional warfare preparation

 CIA forms the French branch of Operation Gladio.

 The CIA is suspected to have infiltrated the French Communist party and worked to support the growth of non-revolutionary communists within France to offset the Soviet influence on the more radical elements within the French Communist Party.

 The CIA is suspected to have been involved in supporting the student riots against Charles DeGaulle to retaliate against his withdrawal from NATO and his Francophile policies.

 "Charles De Gaulle undertook covert operations in Quebec using nationalist and separatist movements in Quebec, under the rubric of "Assistance et Cooperation Technique" or "Operation Ascot."
 Jacques Foccart dispatched SDECE agents to Quebec to develop and foment the growth of separatist movements."

 1961

-Admiral Pierre Lacoste stated that the CIA supported the French Gladio and the OAS right-wing extremist organization to attack Charles DeGaulle.
+Admiral Pierre Lacoste stated that the CIA supported the French Gladio and the OAS right-wing extremist organization to attack Charles de Gaulle.